Weekly planning

 Physical Development (PD)

-Wednesday: Writing letter “E” as tentacles will develop fine motor control and hand-eye coordination.
+Tuesday: Drawing and matching activities will strengthen fine motor control and hand-eye coordination.

 Literacy (LIT)